UltimateForm/mordhau-rcon-suite/README.md

 - sending scoreboards to discord
   - kills
   - playtime
-  - checking indivdual player playtime, killscore, and lifetime match score against another player
+  - checking individual player playtime, killscore, and lifetime match score against another player
 - player list/server info
+- chat logs
+  - discord notification when someone includes "@admin" in the chat
+  - bi-directional, `.say` command to send chat form discord into game

 If you need custom changes please reach out to me on discord or create an issue.